Auxiliary field diffusion Monte Carlo calculations of magnetic moments of light nuclei with chiral EFT interactions

 Finally, there arise two unknown purely EM LECs that must be fit to experimental data.
 These are called $L_{1}$ and $L_{2}$ in Ref.~\cite{krebs:2020} or $d_{1}^{S}$ and $d_{1}^{V}$ in Ref.~\cite{schiavilla:2019}, respectively.
 We fit these two unknown EM LECs using two prescriptions, hereafter denoted scheme A and scheme B. In scheme A, we have fit the unknown LECs to reproduce the experimental values of the magnetic moments of $^{3}$H and $^{3}$He.
 For scheme B we have performed a linear least squares fit of the two LECs to the entire data set for the magnetic moments.
 Using the naming convention of Ref.~\cite{schiavilla:2019}, we find the LEC values for scheme A to be $d_{1}^{S} = -0.09596 \pm 0.0018$ and $d_{1}^{V} = -0.11085 \pm 0.00099$ with a $\chi^{2}$ per degree-of-freedom (DOF) of 0.48078.
 For scheme B we find $d_{1}^{S} = -0.03958 \pm 0.0035$ and $d_{1}^{V} = -0.06420 \pm 0.0028$ with a $\chi^{2}$ per DOF of 1.5035.

-{\it Results--- } In Fig.~\ref{fig:muVals_paper_pisa}, we show AFDMC results for the magnetic moments at each order in the chiral expansion for the EM currents as expressed in Ref.~\cite{schiavilla:2019}.
-For all calculations, we have used the N$^2$LO$_{\rm E\mathbbm1}$ interaction and included all contributions to the EM currents up to the specified order.
+{\it Results--- } In Fig.~\ref{fig:muVals_paper_pisa}, we show AFDMC results for the magnetic moments at each order in the EM current expansion as expressed in Ref.~\cite{schiavilla:2019}, omitting the terms proportional to the $d_{i}$ LECs as detailed above.
+For all calculations, we fix the nuclear interaction to be the N$^2$LO$_{\rm E\mathbbm1}$ Hamiltonian and include all contributions to the EM currents up to the specified order.
 None of these results include theoretical uncertainty estimates.
-Generally, we observe a good order-by-order convergence for all nuclei and reproduce experimental data well.
-As a simple measure of the convergence, we consider the absolute difference between the estimated magnetic moment and the experimental value averaged across all nuclei at each order in the EM currents.
+As a simple measure of the convergence, we consider the absolute difference between the estimated and experimental magnetic moments averaged across all nuclei at each order in the EM currents.
 This difference is 0.18 at LO, 0.13 at NLO, 0.13 at N$^2$LO, and 0.08 (0.09) at N$^3$LO in scheme A (B).
+Generally, the order-by-order convergence is reasonable for all nuclei and we reproduce experimental data well.

-Next we note that N$^3$LO contributions seem to be larger than expected based on lower-order contributions.
-To highlight this, in Fig.~\ref{fig:muVals_paper} we show the total contribution of each order of the chiral expansion to the total magnetic moment using the Pisa PC.
-One feature of the magnetic moment immediately noted is the nearly universal large size of the N$^{3}$LO contribution, particularly with respect to the relativistic corrections at N$^2$LO, with most nuclei displaying $\mathcal{O}(\mu^{\text{NLO}}) \sim \mathcal{O} (\mu^{ \text{N$^{3}$LO}})$.
-This feature does not depend on the choice of the fitting scheme.
+We note that N$^3$LO contributions seem to be larger than expected based on lower-order contributions, which was also observed in $A=[2,3]$ systems in Ref.~\cite{schiavilla:2019}.
+To highlight this, in Fig.~\ref{fig:muVals_paper} we show the contribution of each order in the expansion for the EM currents to the total magnetic moments in the Pisa PC.
+We find a nearly universal large size of the N$^{3}$LO contribution, particularly with respect to the relativistic corrections at N$^2$LO, with most nuclei displaying $\mathcal{O}(\mu^{\text{NLO}}) \sim \mathcal{O} (\mu^{ \text{N$^{3}$LO}})$.
+This feature is independent of the fitting scheme.

-Next, we study the systematic error arising from the truncation of the chiral expansion for the magnetic moments in both PCs.
-For this, we use the simple prescription introduced in Ref.~\cite{Epelbaum:2014efa} and perform AFDMC calculations of the magnetic moments order-by-order in the chiral expansion for both the nuclear interaction Hamiltonian and the electromagnetic current operators.
-In this work, we performed this uncertainty estimate for $^{6}$Li, $^{7}$Li, $^{8}$Li, and $^{15}$N. For the Pisa PC, the theoretical uncertainty at each order is found using the following recursive expressions:
+Next, we study the systematic uncertainty of the magnetic moments arising from the truncation of the chiral expansion in both PCs for $^{6}$Li, $^{7}$Li, $^{8}$Li, and $^{15}$N. For this, we perform AFDMC calculations of the magnetic moments order-by-order in the chiral expansion for \emph{both} the nuclear interaction Hamiltonian and the electromagnetic current operators, i.e., the Hamiltonian now also varies from order to order.
+We use the simple prescription introduced in Ref.~\cite{Epelbaum:2014efa} and for the Pisa PC, the theoretical uncertainty at each order is found using the following recursive expressions: